loluniversity/minecraft-windows10/README.md

 *Minecraft Worlds*
-- **Pixels and Fractions** is the setting for the video series by the same name
+- **Pixels and Fractions** is the setting for the video series of the same name.